Plotter: Static cutting table

 A static cutting table is a type of cutting plotter used a large flat vacuum table.
 It is used for cutting non-rigid and porous material such as textiles, foam, or leather, that may be too difficult or impossible to cut with roll-fed plotters.
 Static cutters can also cut much thicker and heavier materials than a typical roll-fed or sheet-fed plotter is capable of handling.

 The surface of the table has a series of small pinholes drilled in it.
 Material is placed on the table, and a coversheet of plastic or paper is overlaid onto the material to be cut.
 A vacuum pump is turned on, and air pressure pushes down on the coversheet to hold the material in place.
 The table then operates like a normal vector plotter, using various cutting tools to cut holes or slits into the fabric.
 The coversheet is also cut, which may lead to a slight loss of vacuum around the edges of the coversheet, but this loss is not significant.

 Modern flatbed cutting table systems have evolved to integrate seamlessly with large-format digital printing workflows, incorporating vision systems, standardized cut file profiles, and sophisticated blade pressure control for both kiss cutting (slicing through top layers while preserving backing material) and through cutting with sub-millimeter precision.

 Languages

-A number of printer control languages were created to operate pen plotters, and transmit commands like "lift pen from paper", "place pen on paper", or "draw a line from here to here".
+A number of page description languages were created to operate pen plotters, and transmit commands like "lift pen from paper", "place pen on paper", or "draw a line from here to here".
 Three common ASCII-based plotter control languages are Hewlett-Packard's HP-GL, its successor HP-GL/2, and Houston Instruments DMPL.
 Here is a simple HP-GL script drawing a line: